 What’s the Best Refrigerant to Be Using Now?

 The most common is R-410A, which is more environmentally friendly than R-22.
-Other refrigerants do exist, some in experimental or testing stages, but R-410A is what you’re most likely to see being used in modern units.
+Other refrigerants exist, some in experimental or testing stages, but R-410A is what you’re most likely to see being used in modern units.
 In 2023 - or possibly sooner - R-454B will be one of the industry standards.
-As the HVAC industry evolves further, a new refrigerant will probably take its place in the near future.
+As the HVAC industry evolves further, a new refrigerant will probably take its place shortly.

 What if My System Still Has R-22 Refrigerant?